Information for Patients and Families

 How is FSHD Inherited?

-FSHD is a dominantly inherited disease.
-This means that inheriting one defective copy of a segment of DNA from a parent with FSHD is sufficient to cause disease.
-The genetic defect in FSHD occurs on one end of chromosome number 4.
+FSHD type 1 (FSHD1) is dominantly inherited.
+This means that inheriting one defective copy of a segment of DNA from a parent with FSHD1 is sufficient to cause disease.
+The genetic defect in FSHD1 occurs on one end of chromosome number 4.
 All individuals carry two copies of their DNA in each cell but pass on a single copy to their offspring.
-A parent with FSHD will carries the FSHD genetic defect on one of two copies of chromosome 4 as illustrated in red in the diagram below.
+A parent with FSHD1 will carry the FSHD1 genetic defect on one of two copies of chromosome 4 as illustrated in red in the diagram below.
 Therefore an affected parent has a 50:50 chance of passing on the defective copy to their child as illustrated in the diagram below.

 There are exceptions, however, to this pattern of inheritance.
 In up to 30% of cases of individuals with FSHD, no signs of FSHD are detected in the parents and genetic testing shows no defect on chromosome 4.
 Such a situation, known as sporadic FSHD, means that the FSHD genetic defect occurred spontaneously in that individual.
 Such individuals can, in turn, pass this defect to their offspring.